ampersandmcd/OpenSwarm/Docs/02-Getting-Started.md

 The OpenSwarm server software locates each robot in the testbed by identifying contiguous patches of white pixels which correspond to white visual tracking anchors mounted on each robot.

-To properly integrate with this visual tracking software, each robot must have three white anchors on its top, arranged in an isoceles triangle whose base side is shorter than its legs, and whose base side is opposite the nose of the robot.
+To properly integrate with this visual tracking software, each robot must have three white anchors on its top, arranged in an isoceles triangle whose base is shorter than its legs, and whose base is opposite the nose of the robot.

 That is, the visual tracking anchors should be mounted atop each robot as depicted above: with one anchor near the nose of the robot, and the other two opposite the nose of the robot to form an isoceles triangle which "points" in the direction of the robot's nose.